2022 Hyundai Elantra vs Kia Forte

 Which is Better?

-When looking at the Elantra, it has better safety scores from the NHTSA.
+Elantra has gained impressive safety scores from the NHTSA.
 It is also offered as a hybrid as well as with a heart-pounding 276-horsepower engine.
 It is also the more efficient of the two, which will save drivers money over the years.
 The lower projected maintenance costs are also nice.